 So Is a Bike Computer Worth It?

-We sure think so.
-Here is the bottom line: If you are at all serious about your training, you need to add precision to it.
+Here is the bottom line: You want to add precision to your training, but there are multiple ways to do that.
 Some will say that you should simply go out and ride, and enjoy the day.
 We get it.
 But for people who would like to get faster, science has shown that you need to be able to track your effort and dial-in your workouts with some level of precision.

 In our mind, there are only four ways to measure your ride and speed on the bike, and a computer is one of the best and most economical.

 You could always opt for a multisport watch such as one from Garmin or Polar.
 These have the advantage of being used in the run and swim too, but the downside is that it is less safe and convenient to glance as your wrist than to peek down at a well-placed computer.
 The layout of a bike computer is designed to give you everything you need, at-a-glance, without fiddling with anything.
 You don’t need to even take your hand off the handlebar.
 A watch has a limited at-a-glance readout, and when you are cruising along at 20 mph it is not exactly safe to look down at your wrist.
 Still, if you have just spend $450 on a watch, we can understand the desire to use it as your primary device.